IBM-Cloud/bluechatter/README.md

     $ cf login -a https://api.ng.bluemix.net

 Next you need to create a Redis service for the app to use.
+Lets use the RedisCloud service.

-    $ cf create-service redis 100 redis-chatter
+    $ cf create-service rediscloud 25mb redis-chatter

 ### Using The Cloud Foundry CLI